 - If you are an illegal alien, or have been incarcerated in the Maricopa County Jail in the last year, or named as the victim in the Defendant’s domestic violence case you will NOT be able to post your bond.

 These are some of the aggravating circumstances that can happen to anyone posting bail at the jail.
 Do I recommend posting your own bond?
-Rarely ever!
-Posting bail is only part of the fun, try getting your money back after the case is over.
+Only if it is a bond under $1,000.00.
+Posting bail is only part of the fun, getting your money back from the court frequently is difficult at times.
 A professional bondman will fight to get your money back promptly.
+Additionally, when you post your own bond you do not have the authority to rearrest the defendant.
 My advice is hire a professional bondsman.
 Use a Phoenix bondsman that has been operating for a few years and one who posts bonds full time.